automerge/automerge/javascript/HACKING.md

 otherwise emit modern (`exnref`) exception handling; legacy EH lets wasm-bindgen provide its `WebAssembly.JSTag` polyfill on runtimes such as Node 20 that do not provide `JSTag` natively. `WASM_TOOLCHAIN` can select a specific nightly when a reproducible build is required.
+Environments without rustup can set `WASM_CARGO` to a Cargo executable that already selects the required nightly; the repository's Nix flake uses this mechanism.

 Any time you change the rust code in `../rust/*` you'll need to re-run the `npm run build` command.